top of page

 All Adoption Involves Trauma

-Adoption is often spoken about in terms of love, rescue, or a second chance—but that narrative rarely tells the whole story.
+Adoption is often spoken about in terms of love, rescue, or a second chance, but that narrative rarely tells the whole story.

-What’s less acknowledged is that all adoption begins with a profound loss: the loss of a first mother, a first family, and often, a first identity.
+What is less acknowledged is that all adoption begins with a profound loss: the loss of a first mother, a first family, and often, a first identity.
 No matter how loving an adoptive home might be, adoption itself involves separation trauma, and for many adult adoptees, this early rupture continues to echo across a lifetime.

 What Is Adoption Trauma?

-Many adult adoptees describe feeling:
+Many adult adoptees describe feelings such as:

 • An ongoing fear of abandonment